DataCurationNetwork/data-primers/Human Participants Data Essentials Data Curation Primer/README.md

 #### Summary of changes:

+- Includes a section on opportunities for curators to help spread awareness about consent issues to researchers
 - Update to language used in the document and the folder/file titles
+  - Change "subject" to "participant"
-  - An explanation of why "human subjects" changed to "human participants" is provided in the summary section
+  - An explanation of this change is provided in the summary section
-  - Previously gendered language is made more inclusive

 #### Date: 09/10/2021